 Please allow at least 48 hours* for your prescription to be processed and make allowances for weekends and public holidays.

 Important changes to the way “repeat prescriptions” are ordered

 A “repeat prescription” - a medication you can receive regularly without having to see your doctor every time you order it.
 Depending on how you request your medicines, the way that it works for you may be about to change.

-From 1st November 2017 the surgery will only accept repeat prescription requests from you or your carer.
+The surgery will only accept repeat prescription requests from you or your carer.
 You can request your repeat prescription from the surgery in the following ways:

 • at the surgery, using your prescription order form (the list of medication attached to the right hand side of your prescription)